kzw/stalk/README.md

 ## credits

 *stalk* relies on [fusepy](https://github.com/terencehonles/fusepy) python module.
-In fact, read-only mode is derived from `memory.py` example and read-write mode is based on `loopback.py` example.
+In fact, it is based on `loopback.py` example in *fusepy*.

 ## bugs

 `sqlite3_open` in *sqlite3* C library does not work in read-write mode due to lack of `fcntl` support by the FUSE system.
-An example python script that will produce this error is provided in `bug/` folder.  **TODO:** see if this script breaks other types of fuse mounted folders.
+An example python script that will produce this error is provided in `bug/` folder.  **TODO:** see if this script is broken in other types of fuse mounted folders.

 `getxattr` is not supported and selinux will not work.